superfly/litefs/README.md

 sqlite3 "${DB_FILE}" 'SELECT * FROM movies'
 ```

-You should see the data that you added from your primary node:
+You should see that LiteFS has replicated data from your primary node onto your
+secondary node:

 ```text
 The Jerk|10